Cheap Petrol & Diesel

 Filling your tank to the top isn't great, as it adds weight to the car (see how to make your car more fuel-efficient).
 But if you must, don't keep going after the petrol nozzle 'clunks'.
 If you do, you're overfilling.

 Cashback credit cards pay you back each time you spend on them.
 They are a great way to shave the cost of your fuel, but ALWAYS abide by the golden rule...

 Set up a direct debit to repay the card in full each month, so you never pay interest, which would outstrip any gain.

 Each time you apply for one of these cards, you'll be credit-checked by the lenders.
 Multiple applications in a short period can impact your future ability to get credit.
-Read full details in the Credit Rating guide.
+Read full details in the Credit Scores guide.